Skip to main content

 How does Brantley County compare to neighboring counties?

-Brantley County's estimated bill of $1,193/year is $1,438 less than neighboring Glynn County ($2,631).
+The median Brantley County tax bill of $1,185/year (Census ACS 2024) is $523 less than neighboring Glynn County ($1,708).
 But a lower county average does not mean your individual home is correctly assessed.

 How do I appeal my property tax in Brantley County?

-File a PT-311A with the Brantley County Board of Assessors at 117 Brantley St., Nahunta, GA 31553 within 45 days from the date of the assessment notice.
-This deadline is strictly enforced - one day late and you lose your right to appeal for the entire year.
+File a PT-311A with the Brantley County Board of Assessors at 117 Brantley St., Nahunta, GA 31553, within 45 days of your notice date.
+Miss that window by a day and Nahunta-area owners forfeit the whole year.

 Brantley County Assessor Contact